 SMO 6: Investigation and Discipline

 COHPUCP, empowered by the Decree No 19 of 1993, has established an investigation and disciplinary (I&D) system for its members.
-According to its bylaws, COHPUCP’s Honor Court is the body responsible for investigating the professional conduct of its members in accordance with the IESBA Code of Ethics, professional standards, and laws.
+According to its bylaws, COHPUCP's Honor Court is the body responsible for investigating the professional conduct of its members in accordance with its Code of Ethics, professional standards, and laws.
 COHPUCP investigates complaints, serves as a mediator in disputes between members and third parties, and recommends sanctions to its Board of Directors for violations of ethical laws and standards.